TomBric/stratux-radar-display/README.md

 - Epaper Display 3.7 inch (waveshare)

 More displays can be integrated.
 You can find 3D printer files for cases of both variants in the repo (no-code).
 The Oled-case is designed for a 2 1/4 inch mounting hole, the E-paper case is designed for a 3 1/8 inch (80 mm) mounting hole.
-Instructions e.g. how to build the 2 1/4 Oled case can be found in the wiki (https://github.com/TomBric/stratux-radar-display/wiki/All-in-one-aluminum-case-(Stratux-with-oled-display).
+Instructions e.g. how to build the [2 1/4 Oled case](https://github.com/TomBric/stratux-radar-display/wiki/All-in-one-aluminum-case-(Stratux-with-oled-display "wiki 2 1/4") or [3 1/8 Epaper instrument](https://github.com/TomBric/stratux-radar-display/wiki/All-in-one-aluminum-case-for-80-mm-instrument-hole-with-Epaper-display "wiki 3 1/8") can be found in the wiki.

 Find below a photo of the current supported displays
 - the oled display is relatively small, but can be build into a 2 1/4" or larger instrument mounting hole